SAP-samples/teched2022-DA181/exercises/Exercise_2_SAP_HANA_STUDIO/README.md

-# Steps in SAP HANA Studio
+# Exercise 2 - Calculation view modeling in SAP HANA Studio

 > If you don't have SAP HANA Studio already installed and configured then you can skip this section.
 Please skip to the next [exercise](exercises/Step_3_SAP_WEBIDE/)